A Step-by-Step Guide to Goal Setting

 Now that you’ve set your goals and made detailed action plans for achieving them, there are two final steps.
 I like to say that these last two steps transform your goals from SMART goals into SMARTER goals, which will also help you remember them:

 As you work towards your goals, it is essential that you “review them regularly.”
-As O. Leslie Stone said: “We should all constantly evaluate our progress.
-To live righteous lives and accomplish the purposes of our creation, we must constantly review the past, determine our present status, and set goals for the future.
-Without this process there is little chance of reaching one’s objectives.”15
+As O. Leslie Stone said: “We should all constantly evaluate our progress...
+We must constantly review the past, determine our present status, and set goals for the future.
+Without this process there is little chance of reaching one’s objectives.”12

 If you didn’t reach your goal, don’t give up.
 Evaluate what obstacles got in your way, and make plans to reach it by a later date.